 The physical risks from climate change are the most obvious and direct.
 These are the tangible risks, costs and losses from flood, fire, storms, etc. They are already having a major impact on the global insurance sector.
-2017 was the worst year ever for insurance losses and 2018 was not far behind.
+2017 and 2018 were particularly challenging years for the insurance industry.
 Apart from the obvious impact on claims, these events hit asset prices and property valuations in general and cause credit risks to rise “further down the chain”.
 In the light of this, the models that we use to evaluate both the asset and liability sides of the insurance balance sheet will need to evolve –to adapt not just to changing climate-related trends but also to long-term changes in, for example, morbidity and mortality, and also to cope with potentially rising correlations and falling diversification benefits.

 The second component is transition risk.
 This refers to the costs and impact of the changes prompted by the new climate environment.
 Some of the numbers involved can become quite mind-boggling.
 The Bank of England’s 2015 climate-change adaption report estimated that just under one third of the total value of global equity and global fixed-income assets is in carbon-intensive industries and hence is likely to experience significant change or disruption at some point in the future.

 What will the triggers of change be?
 In some cases, regulators will force change.
 At other times, it will be prompted by a technology leap or physical events.
 But often, it will simply be changes in investor or consumer preferences that reduce demand for products, services and the assets of certain companies.

 Finally, there is liability risk – the cost of claims for damages, etc. This affects some insurance companies directly as a result of underwriting exposures, but also, of course, as a result of its impact on the market price of their wider investments.